Mostafa-Ghorab/Talabat-Business-Insights-and-Analysis/README.md

 ### How to Use the Dashboard
 1. Download the `Dashboard.pbix` file from this repository.
-2. Open it in **Power BI Desktop** to explore the visualizations and insights.
+2. Open it in Power BI Desktop to explore the visualizations and insights.

+---

+## 🔑 Key Takeaways
+- **Urgent Fix:** Payment failures and delivery delays are the top revenue leaks.
+- **Growth Lever:** Chennai’s model is scalable – replicate it in 2 new cities.
+- **Customer Focus:** Loyal returning customers are the backbone of revenue – reward them strategically.